2026 New Mexico elections: Commissioner of Public Lands

 Incumbent Democratic commissioner Stephanie Garcia Richard is term-limited and ineligible to seek re-election to a third consecutive term.
 Although she announced a run for lieutenant governor, she suspended her campaign in October 2025 due to family health issues.

 State representative Matthew McQueen, former New Mexico Farm Service Agency director Jonas Moya, and U.S. Army Corps of Engineers specialist Juan Sanchez are running for the Democratic nomination.
 Chaves County Commission vice chairman Michael Perry is running for the Republican nomination.

 Treasurer

 Incumbent Democratic treasurer Laura Montoya was first elected in 2022 with 53.2% of the vote.
-She is eligible to run for re-election to a second term in office but has not yet stated if she will do so.
+She is running for re-election.

 Auditor

 Incumbent Democratic auditor Joseph Maestas was first elected in 2022 with 61.9% of the vote.
 He is running for re-election to a second term in office.

 State House of Representatives

 All 70 seats in the New Mexico House of Representatives are up for election in 2026.
 State representatives in New Mexico serve two year terms.

 Following the 2024 elections, Democrats hold 44 seats, and Republicans hold 26.